Marriage Tax Calculator

 22%

-This excludes state tax, payroll tax, credits, phaseouts, itemized deduction limits, AMT, and many tax details.
+This excludes married filing separately, state tax, payroll tax, capital gains, most credits, dependents, phaseouts, itemized deduction limits, AMT, community-property rules, benefits, and filing advice.

 Formula steps